All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 Posting collateral for customers trading in the Nordics, Baltics and CWE

-All customers trading on the Nordic, Baltic and/or CWE market must establish a pledged cash account agreement, pledged collateral account agreement or an on-demand guarantee to cover their collateral requirements towards Nord Pool.
+All customers trading on the Nordic, Baltic and/or CWE market must establish a pledged settlement account agreement, pledged collateral account agreement or an on-demand guarantee to cover their collateral requirements towards Nord Pool.
 Note that in certain countries only a bank guarantee can be accepted.

-Pledged cash account
+Pledged settlement account

-The pledged cash account agreement will be established and maintained as a semi-blocked account.
+The pledged settlement account agreement will be established and maintained as a semi-blocked account.
 This means that collateral will always be blocked on the account, but any amounts excessive of the collateral call can be withdrawn by the customer without any consent by Nord Pool.
 The pledged account must be opened with an approved settlement bank.
 The pledged account can also be used for settlement of daily trades.

 Pledged collateral account

 The pledged collateral account agreement will be established and maintained as a blocked, segregated account (pledged in favour of Nord Pool).
-No money may be withdrawn from the cash collateral account, except on express instructions of Nord Pool.
+No money may be withdrawn from the collateral account, except on express instructions of Nord Pool.

 The on-demand guarantee is a bank guarantee that imposes a primary obligation on the guarantor to pay the beneficiary in first demand.
 The guarantee acts as security for the liabilities (or the payments) of a buyer towards Nord Pool.